Znesinnia Regional Landscape Park: Historical points of interest

 Moreover, examples of housing and industrial buildings – an alcohol and pharmaceutical factory from the beginning of the 20th century – can be found inside Park Znesinnya.

 Activities

 The park area is having a convenient microclimate and is a suitable choice of options for ecotourism as it provides various opportunities for recreation.
-It has numerous natural facilities as well as picturesque forest round tracks and excellent viewpoints.
-People use Znesinnya area for a huge variety of sports such as running, hiking, cycling, skate-boarding, gymnastics and fishing.
+It has a number of forest tracks and viewpoints.
+People use Znesinnya area for a variety of sports such as running, hiking, cycling, skate-boarding, gymnastics and fishing.
 Providing a ski slope Znesinnya is Lviv's top spot for skiing and sledging in wintertime.

 There are historical railways placed inside the park's territory which are unsteadily used for historical tourist trains.

 Education

 The park contains an educational center that offers trainings in natural environment monitoring and environmental-friendly management of natural resources to pupils and students.
 In summer international environmental youth camps are organized.